What is postpartum hemorrhage?

 Replacing lost blood and fluids is important in treating postpartum hemorrhage.
 You may quickly be given IV (intravenous) fluids, blood, and blood products to prevent shock.
 Oxygen may also help.

 Postpartum hemorrhage can be quite serious.
-But when your provider quickly finds and treats the cause of bleeding, you often will be able to recover fully.
+But when your healthcare provider quickly finds and treats the cause of bleeding, you often will be able to recover fully.

 What are possible complications of postpartum hemorrhage?